tim-hasan/CSharpSolutionCodingTest/README.md

    dotnet test Communicator.Tests.dll

 ##Assumptions :
-Lowercase SAT would be rejected
+Lowercase SAT would be rejected <BR>
-Can have as many duplicate Team names in input but would still be grouped distictly Teams can talk over any number of Satalites.
+Can have as many duplicate Team names in input but would still be grouped distictly<BR>
+Teams can talk over any number of Satalites.<BR>
-Team names can not be 0 chars long
+Team names can not be 0 chars long<BR>
-Team names can't have spaces in them
+Team names can't have spaces in them<BR>